qiaoning-zhang/qiaoning-zhang.github.io/_pages/profiles.md

 - Knowledge and Skills in applied data science and programming
 - An interdisciplinary research background (e.g., design, computer science, cognitive science)

-If you are interested in joining my team, please apply to the Ph.D. program and select my name from the faculty member list during your application.
+If you are interested in joining my team, please apply to the [ASU Human Systems Engineering Ph.D. program](https://poly.engineering.asu.edu/hse/phd/) and select my name from the faculty member list during your application.
 Additionally, email me with the subject "Prospective PhD Student" and include:
 - Your CV
 - A brief description of your background and research interests
 - Representative publications or writing samples (if available)